TAIsRich/chuwa0116/ShortQuestions/annotations.md

 ## @NamedQuery
 The NamedQuery annotation in Spring is used to define a static, named query in a JPA entity class.
 A named query is a pre-defined query that is written in the entity class and can be reused throughout the application.

+## @ResponseStatus
+We can use @ResponseStatus with these error handler methods to define response status code.

+## @Configuration
+We use @Configuration so that Spring creates a Spring bean in the application context.

+## @Bean
+@Bean annotation is used when you want to explicitly declare and register a bean into application context, so that it will be managed by Spring.

+## @Valid
+@Valid annotation for method level validation.
+We also use it to mark a member attribute for validation.

+## @ExceptionHandler
+The @ExceptionHandler is an annotation used to handle the specific exceptions and sending the custom responses to the client.

+##

+##

+##

+##

 --------------------------
 ## @Override